NeurodataWithoutBorders/nwbinspector/docs/best_practices/ecephys.rst

 Ascending Spike Times
 ~~~~~~~~~~~~~~~~~~~~~

 All spike times should be sorted in ascending order.
-Spike times may reset to zero about halfway through.
-This can happen if the spikes are not properly aligned with the ``timestamps_reference_time`` of the :ref:`nwb-schema:sec-NWBFile`.
+If they reset to zero, this can be a sign that spikes are not properly aligned with the ``timestamps_reference_time`` of the :ref:`nwb-schema:sec-NWBFile`.

 Check function: :py:meth:`~nwbinspector.checks.ecephys.check_ascending_spike_times`